-At December 31, 2022 and 2021, AMP posted collateral deposits to the bank accounts of certain of its power suppliers related to long-term power supply agreements with the suppliers and collateral deposits with insurance companies in connection with long-term construction projects.
-AMP also has collateral posted to Midwest Independent Transmission System Operator, Inc. ("MISO") for the ability to participate in auctions for future transmission rights ("FTRs").
+At December 31, 2024 and 2023, AMP posted collateral deposits to the bank accounts of certain of its power suppliers related to long-term power supply agreements.
+AMP currently has no collateral deposits with insurance companies in connection with long-term construction projects.
+AMP also posted collateral to PJM Interconnection and Midcontinent Independent System Operator, Inc. ("MISO") for the ability to participate in auctions for future transmission rights ("FTRs").
 AMP has recorded these collateral postings as current assets in the accompanying consolidated balance sheets.
 The impact of utilizing FTRs is included in the transmission cost of purchased power.
-During 2022, AMP engaged The Energy Authority("TEA"), its energy supply manager, to manage the collateral and margin requirements with PJM and MISO, an existing service offering under the Operating Agreement with TEA.
-As a result of engaging these services, TEA took on the obligation of posting such collateral with the FTRs, resulting in a reduction of AMPs collateral postings of \$27,335,000.
+During 2022, AMP engaged The Energy Authority ("TEA"), its energy supply manager, to manage the collateral and margin requirements with PJM and MISO, an existing service offering under the Operating Agreement with TEA.